Tracking and Monitoring Employees – New Trend?

 Click here to see a post on the future work prospects for programmers with AI.

-The work environment has undergone a significant transformation due to the COVID-19 pandemic.
-It is conceivable that the way a tech exec approaches work will not revert to its pre-pandemic state.
-Therefore, a tech executive must possess the essential qualities of flexibility and adaptability to thrive in the current working model.
+The work environment has experienced a profound transformation due to the COVID-19 pandemic.
+It is likely that tech executives will not revert to their pre-pandemic approaches.
+Consequently, they need to learn skills for the virtual workplace.
+Flexibility and adaptability are essential qualities for tech executives to thrive in the current landscape.

 Click here for a post on the future of collaboration technology.